alexeygrigorev/workshops/agent-skills/README.md

 - Run commands to test
 - Search for relevant code

-These tools are generic.
-What makes an agent specialized is the prompt.
+These tools are generic, and will work with any coding agent.
 We will use these tools in this project too, so let's download them:

 ```bash
 wget https://raw.githubusercontent.com/alexeygrigorev/workshops/refs/heads/main/coding-agent/tools.py